bharadx07/onwards/README.md

 # onwards

-> Coming summer 2022 - By Bharadwaj Duggaraju.
+> Coming soon - By Bharadwaj Duggaraju.

 Send newsleters out quickly and easily. **All current work is being done in the ```prototype``` folder.**